The School Day: September 2025

 All of the staff at Glenmead are committed to the safeguarding of our young learners.
 We take pride in making sure that our young people feel safe in school and that their families trust us to have the children's safety and wellbeing at the heart of everything we do.

-All staff receive their annual safeguarding training at the start of each school year as well as receiving regular updates and specialist training throughout the school year.
+All staff receive their annual safeguarding training during the Autumn Term.
+In addition, staff receive regular updates and specialist training throughout the school year.
+Our Designated Safeguarding Leads are:

-Senior DSL: Ms Allan
+Senior DSL: Mrs Spencer

-If you are concerned about the safety of a young person in our school please contact one of our DSLs to talk through your worries.
+If you are concerned about the safety of a young person in our school, please contact one of our DSLs to talk through your worries.
 You can make contact by telephone: 0121 4643173 via email to: enquiry@glenmead.bham.sch.uk or via direct message using Class Dojo if you are part of our school community.

-We understand that from time to time you might need support or advice.
+Do you know who to approach in school if you need help?
+We understand that sometimes you might need support or advice.
 Our pastoral team should be your first port of call.
-Contact Mrs Stokes, Mrs Pidgeon or Mrs Harper to share your worries and explore any Early Help we can offer.
-You can reach them via telephone: 0121 4643173 asking the main office to put you through to the pastoral office.
-Alternatively, contact them via direct message on Class Dojo.
+Contact Mrs. Stokes, Mrs. Pidgeon or Mrs. Harper to share your worries and explore any Early Help we can offer.
+You can reach them via telephone: 0121 464 3173: ask for the pastoral team.
+Alternatively, contact the team via direct message on Class Dojo.